 When I was six weeks postpartum with my first baby, I went to the bathroom and noticed a great deal of bright red bleeding.
 The bleeding that I’d had after giving birth had tapered off significantly, and I was surprised and a little worried.

-(So I don’t sound crazy, I will note that both myself and my baby had each been unexpectedly admitted to the hospital in the the past six weeks.)
+(So I don’t sound crazy, I will note that both myself and my baby had each been unexpectedly admitted to the hospital in the past six weeks after his birth.)